ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 First, the Hacker X event organizer sent me a personalized invitation.
 I expressed my interest in attending and filled in some sort of online form.
 Then my e-ticket was emailed to me with a confirmation of the event.
 A few days before and on D-day, reminders were sent with a few pointers.

 Supposedly, a few hours before event start time recruiters would send out introductory emails to the participants.
 Only a few did.
-And at the night of the Hacker X event, August 22, 2017, a few tables were empty.
+And at the night of the event, August 22, 2017, a few tables were empty.

 The event organizer wanted to make sure that each attendee was given a fair chance to get to know the recruiters.
 Perhaps they wanted us to talk to all of the companies?
 I can’t quite explain how it was done, but after a couple of minutes someone would just be running around telling attendees where to stand or where to sit.